arosbio/cpsign_predict_services/README.md

 To facilitate easy interactive testing, each of the services includes a shell script that sets the environment variables to point to the resources outlined under Requirements and starts up the service.

 ### DIY - testing
-As you can read in the following sections, the services require both a model and a valid license to work.
+As you can read in the following sections, the services require a model to work.
 Testing can then be performed using the maven-jetty-plugin, in the terminal you can thus run:
 ```
 export MODEL_FILE=<path-to-model>
-mvn clean package jetty:run-war -DskipTests
+mvn clean package jetty:run-war -DskipTests=true
 ```

 Currently there are a lot of warnings produced due to duplicate classes encountered when scanning the classpath when starting up the server (due to CPSign bundling all dependencies, so maven cannot resolve conflicts).
 But once finished you should be able to access the Swagger UI at: